 We have twenty years’ proven experience in developing and delivering our introductory music therapy training projects in a number of different countries and five years proven experience applying our approach here in the United Kingdom.
-It is here in the UK where we wish to increase our reach now, working towards a 50:50 split between our overseas projects and our UK activities over the next 5 years.
-Specifically we will develop projects which train care staff working in three focus areas:
+In 2016, we made a strategic decision to increase our reach in the UK, working towards a 50:50 split between our overseas projects and our UK activities by 2020.
+Whilst we are open to working in any care setting that is keen to promote access to music for its service users, we prioritise projects which train care staff working in three key areas:

 Young Children under 5 years: Using a tried-and-tested form of early intervention with children who are struggling.
 It helps with the prompt identification of difficulties and provides creative activities to help children when they are most in need.

 Adults with learning disabilities in long-term residential care: Providing care staff with new tools to deliver person-centred care, helping them engage with the people they work with to promote their independence and decision-making.

 People living with dementia: Sharing key principles of music therapy with carers so they can use music and musical interaction to recognise each person’s individuality, deepen relationships, provide mutually meaningful interaction, and support in times of agitation and distress.

 All our projects strive to strengthen wider care practice, giving people who are in contact with vulnerable people on a daily basis some new tools to develop relationships, to meet low level emotional needs to prevent their escalation, and to recognise more complex needs.

 Activities and impact to date